-AMURT’s greatest strength is its wealth of human resources, particularly our dedicated local staff and experienced, life-long volunteers – many whom have sacrificed careers and material comfort to serve others.
+Our strength is in our people; our dedicated local staff, volunteers and experienced life-long volunteers – many of whom have sacrificed careers and material comfort to serve others.